-The announcement of an extension to Yaya Toure‘s contract with Manchester City instantly brought to my memory Monty Python‘s “What have the Romans ever done for us?” sketch:
+Recent speculation over Yaya Toure‘s end-of-season move to New York City FC caused me to consider the big man’s contribution to our success and instantly brought to my memory Monty Python‘s “What have the Romans ever done for us?” sketch:

 What has Yaya Touré ever done for us?

 For Man City fans, Yaya was once a divisive figure with some saying that he does not deserve to be dubbed a “City Legend.”

 For one thing, there has been his unswerving loyalty to his Machiavellian agent provocateur Dimitry Seluk.

 In May 2014, Yaya appeared to threaten to leave City due to what he perceived to be a lack of respect for the club’s failure to properly honour his 31st birthday.
 This was at first denied but then later affirmed by our big Ivorian.

 “Yaya is so upset, he is thinking of leaving City.
 There are a number of things that have happened that have left Yaya feeling bitterly upset.
 City have treated him with disrespect and have really hurt him.
 What happened at his birthday meant the club don’t care about him.
 It was proof.
 They can say whatever they want, ‘Oh we like him, but we forgot.’
 None of them shook his hand on his birthday.
 It’s really sick.

 “Thanks for all the birthday messages today.
 Card from City just arrived… Must have got lost in the post.
 Haha.
 Jokes aside.
 Please do not take words that do not come out of MY mouth seriously.
 Judge my commitment to @MCFC by my performances.”

 The club had indeed wished Yaya Happy Birthday and claimed to have given him a cake.
 A video was soon circulated showing him being presented with one on a flight although he appeared to be disinterested and looking the other way as the gesture was offered.